VinceZK/json-on-relations/README.md

 ### Compose Your Message
 Each entity instance can be represented as a JSON file.
-And the JSON is not just an simple format, but also a message that can be communicated with the server end.
+And the JSON is not just an simple data format, but also a message that can be communicated with the server end.
 ![JSON format of a person instance](JSONPersonInstance.png)

 If you want to create a new person instance, just post the message like bellow: